 - Membership of the key professional association for the communication industry, Public Relations Institute of New Zealand (PRINZ) in your final year;

-- Experienced communication lecturers who are actively engaged in a wide variety of research.
+- Learn from experienced communication lecturers who are connected to real-world practice and engaged in a wide variety of media and PR research;

 - Part-time study options available.